-The earliest efforts to analyze current observations from waters within the OSAMP domain focused mainly on tidal motions in BIS (LeLacheur and Sammons 1932), and at one station at the mouth of VS (Haight 1938).
-BIS tidal currents were shown to be mostly rectilinear and eastwest oriented by LeLacheur and Sammons, who deduced amplitudes of about 50 cm/s in eastern BIS that increase to about 75 cm/s or more in western BIS.
+The earliest efforts to analyze current observations from waters within the OSAMP domain focused mainly on tidal motions in BIS (LeLacheur and Sammons 1932), and at one station at the mouth of VS (Haight 1938), based on records from vane-type sensors lowered from vessels for durations of up to a few tidal cycles, and emphasis was on near-surface flow.
+BIS tidal currents were shown to be mostly rectilinear and east-west oriented by LeLacheur and Sammons, who deduced amplitudes of about 50 cm/s in eastern BIS that increase to about 75 cm/s or more in western BIS.
 They also noted "ebb dominance", which can now be recognized as the presence of a residual (persistent, non-tidal) flow westward out of LIS, was prevalent throughout southern BIS including the area just north of Block Island, with "flood dominance" in northern BIS and near Point Judith.
 Finally, they documented a distinct phase lead of the tidal current reversal near the seafloor, by up to about an hour earlier, compared to near the surface.
 Haight (1938) showed that in far eastern RIS, tidal currents rotate clockwise in time with speeds of about 10-25 cm/s.

 That the tidal motions are shaped strongly by near resonance of the semidiurnal components with LIS was recognized by Riley.
 However, for some three decades after the 1930s compilations, progress understanding the non-tidal flow was mainly limited to qualitative inferences based on water properties due to the lack of direct current measurements in BIS and RIS.
 Early views of surface salinity distributions (discussed above) were interpreted (e.g., Riley 1952) as indicative of a residual drift that originates in LIS and moves through BIS eastward and then southward through the gap between Montauk Point and Block Island.
 By differencing flood and ebb tidal currents, Riley (1952) also concluded near-surface residual drift in BIS was southeastward and estimated its strength to be in the range of 2 to 7 cm/s.
-It wasn't until the mid 1960s that additional current observations were collected (Williams 1969; Meguire 1971; Long 1978), which showed a more detailed view of vertical structure of currents in BIS, and were used to estimate volume transport there.
+Additional current observations, which showed a more detailed view of vertical structure of currents in BIS and were used to estimate volume transport there, were not collected until the mid 1960s (Williams 1969; Meguire 1971; Long 1978),